 If there’s one city that’s really perfected the art of family fun, it’s Orlando, Florida.
 From its many amusement parks to its top-notch attractions and entertainment, there’s no shortage of things to do when you’re visiting this sunny Florida metropolis.

 And that’s a shame, because there are so many places in the city worthy of a visit!
 Wondering what areas you should check out?
-These three locations are my top picks for must-visit Orlando hotspots!
+These three locations are my top picks for must-visit Orlando activities!

-In addition to ICON Orlando, the indoor complex also holds Madam Tussauds Wax Museum and the SEA LIFE Orlando Aquarium.
+In addition to The Wheel, the indoor complex also holds Madam Tussauds Wax Museum and the SEA LIFE Orlando Aquarium.
 A ticket for any one of the attractions is $25, while tickets for all three are $49, making this a great bargain choice.

 I have to admit that I was impressed by just how much fun the wax museum was.
 In large part, Madam Tussauds is a place for photos, and I loved the fact that it included props and costumes so that visitors could pose in style as they snapped their pictures.

 Whether I was shooting hoops with Shaquille O’Neal, busting a move with Michael Jackson or taking an intelligence quiz beside Einstein, I was constantly entertained during my experience.
 And of course, getting a few pictures with my favourite wax celebrities was tons of fun too!